· 2 min read

-ANN ARBOR, Mich. and Middlebury, Ind. – NSF International, a global public health organization, recently certified Culver Duck Farms, Inc., to the Global Traceable Down Standard (Global TDS).
+ANN ARBOR, Mich. and Middlebury, Ind. – NSF, a global public health organization, recently certified Culver Duck Farms, Inc., to the Global Traceable Down Standard (Global TDS).
 This certification demonstrates Culver Duck’s commitment to the highest levels of animal welfare and down traceability.

 To earn Global TDS certification, farms must adhere to rigorous certification requirements and participate in on-site audits of:

 To maintain Global TDS certification, farms must continually comply with certification requirements, participate in annual on-site audits and respond to corrective actions in a timely manner.

 For more information on the Global TDS and NSF certification, please visit the Global Traceable Down web page.
 NSF also offers certification to the Responsible Wool Standard from Textile Exchange.